 Frequently Asked Questions

 Brookes Moscow is located in the beautiful green area of the Botanical Gardens.
-The address is: 1-y Botanicheskiy pr-d, 1 Moscow.
+The address is: Lazorevyy Proezd, 7.

 The school accepts children from age 2 to 18 years.

-Please direct all your enquiries to our team at – firstname.lastname@example.org
+Please direct all your enquiries to our Admissions Team at – email@example.com

-Our admissions department are on hand to provide these to you by return.
-Please send an email to the admissions address above.
+Our Admissions Team are on hand to provide these to you by return.
+Please send an email to firstname.lastname@example.org.

 We have schools across the globe: Canada, USA, South Korea, India and the UK.
 There are plans to develop further schools in Europe, the Middle East and Asia.

-All the teaching staff at Brookes Moscow will be fully qualified teachers.
-Most will be expatriates and all will be thoroughly checked and vetted for the suitability to teach and care for children.
+All the teaching staff at Brookes Moscow will be fully qualified epatriate teachers with years of experience in educating all over the globe.
+They are thoroughly checked and vetted for the suitability to teach and care for children.

-Brookes Moscow are on Facebook, Instagram, VK, LinkedIn and through our website: www.moscow.brookes.org
+Brookes Moscow are on Facebook, Instagram, Twitter, LinkedIn and through our website: www.moscow.brookes.org

 No. Brookes Moscow students, who do not take the Russian unified state examinations, apply as fee-paying (or “contract-based”) students.
 They have to pass the respective universities’ internal entrance tests.